Definition of Completed Contract Method

 Journal Entries of Completed Contract Method

-- Every time when costs are incurred (for example, labour costs, materials costs, etc.), the following entry is recorded:
+- Whenever costs are incurred (for example, labor costs, materials costs, etc.), the following entry is recorded:

 Work in Progress (Debit) | XXXXX |